Why do I need dementia caregiver support? Isn’t there a book I can read that’s a lot cheaper than hiring you?

-I have knowledge, tools and strategies that we will tailor to your unique and personal caregiver journey.
+I have knowledge, tools and strategies that we will tailor to your unique and personal dementia caregiver journey.

 What’s the difference between Alzheimer’s and dementia?

-As described by the Alzheimer’s Association, dementia is a general term for a decline in mental ability – such as memory loss – severe enough to interfere with daily life.
 Alzheimer’s disease accounts for 60% to 80% of those diseases where dementia symptoms are present, so it is most certainly the most widely known.

-For many months after my wife’s initial diagnosis, I thought the best thing for Nancy to do was to reach out to her friends for support, and so I encouraged her to do so.
+For many months after my wife’s initial dementia diagnosis, I thought the best thing for Nancy to do was to reach out to her friends for support, and so I encouraged her to do so.
 She simply would not do that.
 This seemed a logical thing for her to do, and I just didn’t understand her reluctance!
-I gradually came to realize it was not Nancy’s job to open up to her friends.
+I gradually came to realize it was not Nancy’s job to open up to her friends about her dementia.
 It was up to me, as her spouse and caregiver, to reach out and let friends know what was happening, and help them understand how to best support her.

 So know that it is common that a loved one may be embarrassed, afraid, fearful and depressed around the difficult news of a dementia diagnosis.